thomascrha/resume/resume.md

 ## Professional Summary

 Senior Engineer with 10+ years of experience in data engineering, machine learning, and infrastructure automation.
-Delivered scalable solutions that improved efficiency by over 40% in critical projects.
+Delivered scalable solutions that improved efficiency and business outcomes.
 Expert in Python, cloud platforms, and DevOps practices, with a proven ability to lead complex projects from inception to deployment.
 Passionate about driving business outcomes through innovative technology solutions.

 ## Skills